-Graduate Seminars for Fall 2018
+Graduate Seminars for Fall 2023

-Content for Fall 2018
+Content for Fall 2023

-204 (2) Compact Seminar.
-Jennifer Kapczynski
+German 204 (2) Compact Seminar.
+Zumbusch

-German 375A (3) Seminar in Foreign Language Pedagogy: Teaching College German I. Euba
+German 375A (4) Seminar in Foreign Language Pedagogy: Teaching College German I. Euba

 Focusing on the theory and practice of foreign language pedagogy, this course is designed to provide graduate students in German with knowledge and tools for their careers as teachers in the language classroom and beyond.
 While emphasizing critical reflection on pedagogical practices–-one’s own and that of others–-students will also be introduced to the field of Second Language Acquisition research and its relationship to pedagogy.
 This, along with the development of practices that promote continuing professional growth, should provide a basis for the ability to stay theoretically informed and to participate in the professional discourse of a rapidly developing field.
 Included in this course is a significant practical component addressing the day-to-day challenges of planning for and teaching the simultaneously offered elementary German language courses.